Cambridge-Sustainable-Computing-Lab/Green-Algorithms-HPCdashboard/README.md

 ```
 $ python -m pip install .
 ```
+(Note the period character at the end).
 This should install the `ga_dashboard` package on your local machine. if you want to be able to edit it and still use it, use the `-e` option:
 ```
 $ python -m pip install -e .